Historic hand processes, delicately preserved in bronze

-Many of my commissions are underpinned by my love of history and ancestry, and I feel honoured to be able to represent our shared and complex histories within sculpture.
-Looking at my own ancestry often provides inspiration for new work as I add to the long legacy of weavers, knotters and makers that stretch back over 350 years of the Midlands industrial past.
+History - Many of her commissions are underpinned by a love of history, and see’s the opportunity to represent our shared and complex histories within sculpture as an honour.
+Looking at her own ancestry often provides inspiration for new work, adding to a long legacy of weavers, knotters and makers that stretch back over 350 years of the East Midlands industrial heritage.

 Rachel Carter creates woven sculptural pieces that demand a second look - and touch - from the viewer.
 The organic shapes are not crafted from willow as they appear, but using a method with wax the artist has developed to create the swirling, spherical monuments in Bronze.